abdimalikovdiyorbek/business-card/README.md

 Made it for Scrimba's HTML & CSS course but may use it for future purposes.
 But modify it, of course.

 ## Features
-- Know a little about me.
+- Know a little about me
-- Get to see me (the most handsome guy in the whole universe.
+- Get to see me (the most handsome guy in the whole universe

 ## Languages
 - HTML
 - CSS

 ## Key Takeaways
-- I recommend to see the card in a minimized window (like boxed window) for better view but full-sized view is also great.
+- I recommend to see the card in a minimized window (like boxed window) for better view but full-sized view is also great